 Staying Safe: A Refresher Course for Older Drivers is just one of our driver education programmes.
-We also have our Life Without a Car course.
-Contact your local Age Concern to find out more about these programmes.
+We also have our Life Without a Car course and booklet.

 Staying Safe: Refresher Courses for Older Drivers

 We drive on our roads every day.
 For many of us they are our lifeline – driving is a means of independence, social connection to family and friends and access to essential services.

 With the generous support of Waka Kotahi (NZTA), Age Concern offers free Staying Safe: Refresher Courses for Older Drivers all over New

 Zealand to help keep older people safe on the roads.

 The theory-based refresher course is an opportunity for people to